arkovia/acts/crimes-act-2017.md

 The purpose of this act is to set the basic initial laws, crimes and offences, so that our nation will ensure stability.

 ### Section 3 - Jurisdiction
-The jurisdiction of this Act is under the jurisdiction of `Crimes Arkovia, EGI`.
+The jurisdiction of this Act is under the jurisdiction of the `Crimes EGI`.

 ## Part 2: Crimes
 ### Section 1 - Crimes Against Arkovia